 Building Brighter Futures

-groundbreaking study led by Jenny Gore aims to expand educational and career opportunities for young people.
+Groundbreaking study led by Professor Jenny Gore aims to expand educational and career opportunities for young people.

 What do you want to be when you grow up?
 It is an age-old question but what intrigues leading Faculty of Education and Arts (FEDUA) researcher Professor Jenny Gore is the array of complex forces that influence a child's answer to this seemingly simple inquiry.

-The novel project will be the first to seek a comprehensive insight into the factors that shape children's career and education ambitions from the ages of 10 to 14.
+The novel project which started in 2012 will be the first to seek a comprehensive insight into the factors that shape children's career and education ambitions from the ages of 10 to 14.